seantilbury/tsohost-wp-cli-updates-using-cron/README.md

 6. If this does not work delete .bashrc and do 3,4 & 5 again (if there is an existing .bashrc file it sometimes fails)

-#Daily Updates Script
+# Daily Updates Script

 wpcli.sh
+resides in the root needs to be executable CHMOD to

-#Weekly Database Optimisation
+# Weekly Database Optimisation

 wp-db-optimise.sh

-#CRONTAB
+resides in root needs to be executable CHMOD to

+# CRONTAB

 In the Tsohost control panel navigate to Advanced management Tools, Cron Jobs then select Advanced Mode